-American maritime history and traditions; fisheries history; maritime occupations and communities; maritime material culture; boats and boatbuilding; American food and wine history; oral history and folklife documentation; public history.
+American food and wine history and material culture; maritime and fisheries history; maritime occupations and communities; traditional boats and boatbuilding; oral history and folklife documentation; public history.

 - Co-organizer of the 2011 meetings of the International Congress of Maritime Museums, held at the Smithsonian Institution and The Mariners' Museum, Newport News, Virginia.